 Maria’s may not have always been formally called Maria’s, but everyone who frequents the Bridgeport bar knows that Maria Marszewski has long been the driving force behind this slashie (liquor store and bar combo).
 When her kids took over in 2010, they gave the place a facelift and made “Maria’s” the official name.
 But it’s still the same friendly neighborhood place to post up for a quality selection of beers.
 You can even get food now from the attached Kimski, which means there’s really no reason to ever leave.

-Delilah's is one of the more eclectic bars in the city, and it shows in everything they do.
+Delilah’s is one of the more eclectic bars in the city, and it shows in everything they do.
 Extensive whiskey list over 500 kinds deep?
 Check.
 More than 200 different beers?
 Yup.
 Do the walls feature a rotation of different local artists?
 Of course.
 Does the whole place have a sort of rock and roll feel?
 Yes, but there are also DJs on hand playing punk rock, metal, reggae, R&B, or even country music any given day of the week.
-And if that's not already a weird mashup, it's also a go-to spot for Buffalo Bills games during football season, and they're circling the wagons like you'd expect any good Bills fans to do.
-The whole dynamic gives Delilah's a lot of character, which is especially meaningful for a bar in Lincoln Park.
+The whole dynamic gives Delilah’s a lot of character, which is especially meaningful for a bar in Lincoln Park.

 Sportman’s Club is what happens when old-school dive bar meets new-age bartenders who know how to do cool things.
 The small and skinny space in Ukranian Village had been a local spot for a long-time, but new ownership revamped the place just enough while preserving the old school atmosphere.
 You can grab an Old Style for $3 or try one of the more interesting cocktails that rotate daily for about $10.
 Either way, it’s a great low-key spot to sit and hang, and if it’s nice outside, you’ll definitely want to hit their backyard that feels like hanging at someone’s house.

-Charlie Chaplin, Frank Sinatra, and Al Capone are just a few of the big names who have hung out at this classic jazz club over the 100 years it's been open.
-Translation - The Green Mill has seem some sh*t.
-Originally modeled after the Moulin Rouge in Paris, it's still one of the best places to catch live jazz music every day of the week.
-Rumor has it there's a crazy set of underground tunnels beneath the place where your wildest gangster dreams took place, which is fun to think about even if they won't give you a tour.
+Charlie Chaplin, Frank Sinatra, and Al Capone are just a few of the big names who have hung out at this classic jazz club over the 100 years it’s been open.
+Translation - The Green Mill has seem some sh*t, and it’s still one of the best places to catch live jazz music every day of the week.
+Rumor has it there’s a crazy set of underground tunnels beneath the place where your wildest gangster dreams took place, which is fun to think about even if they won’t give you a tour.

-Blues Brothers the movie took place in Chicago for a reason, and it's because the Blues culture of this city is alive and well.
-Just head to a place like Kingston Mines, where you can catch a live show for $12 every night starting in the evening until they close at 4am (5am on Saturday).
-The longtime bar has been in a few different spots over the years, but it's current Lincoln Park location has been the same for over 30 years.
+The Blues Brothers took place in Chicago for a reason, and it’s because the blues culture of this city is alive and well.
+Just head to a place like Kingston Mines, where you can catch a live show every night starting in the evening until they close at 3:30am (4:30am on Saturday).
+The longtime bar has been in a few different spots over the years, but it’s current Lincoln Park location has been the same for over 30 years.

 The Map Room is part morning coffee hangout and part neighborhood tavern with one hell of an extensive beer menu.
 It opens every morning to serve coffee, pastries, and some basic food, but the real fun is at night.
 The Map Room is decorated like a National Geographic exhibit, highlighting a global theme with different country flags and other things from around the world.
 And the global theme spreads to the beer list too, which has you covered on just about anything.
 There’s no food at night, but you’re more than welcome to carry-in or even order delivery to the bar.